 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-Best Scrapbooking Album: MBI by MCS Fashion Fabric 12” x 12” Scrapbook
+Best Scrapbooking Album: MCS Fashion Fabric 12” x 12” Scrapbook

 Scrapbook albums come in a variety of sizes, but the standard working size for beginners is 12” x 12”.
 Available in nine solid colors, including neutrals, pastels and bright options, this fabric-covered album is 12.5" x 13.5" overall and fits 12” x 12” pages.
 The package includes 12 top-loading vinyl page protectors with white, acid-free inserts.
 The album is a post-bound album, meaning you screw the pages in instead of clipping them, as you would with a D-ring album.
 Reviewers like the color options and consider this album “sturdy” and easy to add pages to.

 Best Album Refill Pages: American Crafts 12” x 12” Page Protector

 Once you’ve created your scrapbook pages, plastic page protectors will keep the layouts fresh as you load them into your album.
 These top-loading 12” x 12” page protectors are acid-free and archival quality and fit both D-ring and post-bound albums.
 The two-pack comes with 20 total high-clarity page protector sheets.
 Reviewers call them “the best page protectors” they’ve found and like the price too.

 Best Cardstock Bundle: Colorbok 68126B Mega Paper Pad Mega Paper Pack